 Cynthia Moreno Tuohy

-Cynthia Moreno Tuohy is the Executive Director of NAADAC, the Association of Addiction Professionals.
+Cynthia Moreno Tuohy is the Executive Director of NAADAC, the Association of Addiction Professionals, based in Alexandria, Virginia.
 She previously served as the Executive Director of Danya Institute and the Central East Addiction Technology Transfer Center and as the Program Director for Volunteers of America Western Washington.
 In addition, for over 20 years, Cynthia has been the administrator of multi-county, publicly-funded alcohol/drug prevention/ intervention/treatment centers with services ranging from prenatal care to the serving the elderly.

 Dr. Amy Mericle is an addiction health services researcher with expertise in recovery support services.
 She received graduate degrees from the University of Michigan and the University of Chicago and completed post-doctoral training at University of California, San Francisco.
 As a Research Scientist in the Alcohol Research Group at the Public Health Institute, her work focuses on identifying unmet need for treatment and recovery support services as well as examining innovative approaches to meet these needs.